 At present I don’t take the dogs out because they have rabbit on the brain and we are surrounded by rabbits who sit and I swear they taunt my dogs….Im sure they poke their tongues out when Im not looking!!
 As you can imagine, our little darlings aren’t that impressed, actually they’re not Stuarts little darlings (cos they dug up the garden).

-Due to this, I have been training them to avoid bits of garden and dig outside of those designated areas, if they need to.
+Due to this, I have been training them to avoid bits of garden and dig outside of those designated areas.
 I think I’m winning.
-Part of the house/pet-sitters job will also be checking that they’re not digging up the garden or new holes under the fence.
+Part of the house/pet-sitters job will also be checking that they’re not digging up the garden.
 They have been known to escape in search of a rabbit, but they always come back, no worries.

-Our cat, Cookie (Stuart will accept as his too, although he named her – Cooking Fat ….swap the two first letters round, its not nice!) has moved next door because the dogs are not her cup of tea.
+Our cat, Cookie (Stuart named her Cooking Fat!) has moved next door because the dogs are not her cup of tea.
 She returns for food and a stroke, morning and night & we get a purr – fair exchange.
 Our house-sitter should take note!

 Our 5 Fish

 The pond is now green and the poor fish aren’t cleaning it very well.
 Were getting more oxygenator plants, so this should get better.
-You will only need to feed them once or twice a week as they are supposed to feed off the thingies that live in the pond, or so the internet said, they look healthy enough.
+You will only need to feed them once or twice a week as they are supposed to feed off the thingies that live in the pond.
+That’s what the blog on the internet said, and they look healthy enough.

 Our Prospective House-Sitter

-Seeing as it is mainly me that will be reading all the profiles, Stuart is always busy building, I just shove various profiles under his nose when he eventually sits down, exhausted in the evening and he dutifully reads them and says I don’t know, you choose and so, basically, its me that has to decide.
+It will be mainly me who’ll will be reading all the profiles, Stuart is always busy building.
+I just shove various profiles under his nose when he eventually sits down, exhausted in the evening and he dutifully reads them and says I don’t know, you choose and so, basically, its me that has to decide.

-So… when Im reading a house-sitter profile, I look for personality, enjoyment, enthusiasm, different life experiences, things that you LOVE to do, love of animals, capability to adapt to alternative lifestyles, interest in conservation, FUN and energy and I read all the references.
+So… when I’m reading a house-sitter profile, I look for personality, enjoyment, enthusiasm, different life experiences.
+I’ll note things that you LOVE to do, love of animals, capability to adapt to alternative lifestyles, interest in conservation.
+You get extra points for FUN and energy.
+Plus, I read all the references.
 We would prefer two people and its not really suitable for children at the moment.
-Its better if our sitters have a bit of life experience but not totally essential as long as they’re willing to follow a more conservationist route and not waste water or power etc. We do try to be as green as we can.
+Its better if our sitters have some life experience.
+Though not totally essential as long as you’re willing to follow our conservationist route.
+We don’t waste water or power etc. We do try to be as green as we can.

 Gardeners and Assistant Builders as house sitter are a bonus, although as we get older, they will be essential.
 The plants will need watering.
 We have small grey-water storage bins for this and pegs for noses as we use old washing up and shower water.

-This house-sit is really suitable for people who like to be away from the hustle and bustle and like time to read, write, paint, sing, dance, play music or similar pursuits.
+This house-sit is really suitable for people who like to be away from the hustle and bustle.
+You’ll have time to read, write, paint, sing, dance, play music or similar pursuits.

 By Lynne, Homeowner in Murcia, Spain.